 To prevent any user from accessing content without first providing credentials to the portal, it is recommended that you configure your portal to disable anonymous access.
 Disabling anonymous access helps ensure that a public user would not be able to gain access to the resources on your portal.

-Portal for ArcGIS comes preconfigured with a self-signed server certificate, which allows the portal to be initially tested and to help you quickly verify that your installation was successful.
-However, in almost all cases, an organization should request a certificate from a trusted certificate authority (CA) and configure the portal to use it.
+Portal for ArcGIS comes preconfigured with a self-signed SSL certificate, which allows the portal to be initially tested and to help you quickly verify that your installation was successful.
+However, in almost all cases, an organization should request an SSL certificate from a trusted certificate authority (CA) and configure the portal to use it.
 The certificate can be signed by a corporate (internal) or commercial CA.